 Nurses constitute the largest healthcare provider workforce in Tanzania.
 They are frontline caregivers providing specialized treatment and care to people living with HIV (PLHIV), as well as broader clinical services to the entire population.
 With support from PEPFAR and CDC/Tanzania, AIHA has been working to strengthen the profession and ensure an adequate supply and quality of nurses in the country since 2005 through our dynamic Tanzania Nursing Initiative (TNI).

-Over the years, TNI has evolved from an institutional partnership created to strengthen nursing school capacity to equip students with the knowledge and skills they need to provide quality care to a multi-pillared national project that supports improved recruitment, deployment, and retention for this critical cadre that has long been on the front lines of HIV and AIDS treatment, care, and prevention.
+Over the years, TNI has evolved from an institutional partnership created to strengthen nursing school capacity to equip students with the knowledge and skills they need to provide quality care, to a multi-pillared national project that supports improved recruitment, deployment, and retention for this critical cadre that has long been on the front lines of HIV/AIDS treatment, care, and prevention.

-Together, AIHA and these broad-based partners provide ongoing technical assistance needed to build capacity for sustainable and professional nursing training and practice in the country.
-The project encompasses faculty training and mentoring, development of competency-based curriculum, and support for training institutions.
+Together, AIHA and these broad-based partners have provided the targeted and ongoing technical assistance needed to build capacity for sustainable, professional nurse training and practice in the country.
+The project encompasses faculty training and mentoring, development of competency-based curricula, and support for training institutions.

 AIHA’s Tanzania Nursing Initiative uses a structured and holistic approach focusing on four key areas:

 Partners also improved learning environments at targeted schools through the installation of skills labs, International Council of Nursing Mobile Libraries, and a pilot tablet project designed to strengthen nursing education by enhancing